-In the last post we talked about how probiotics, the healthy bacteria, can keep your GI tract healthy and therefore prevent disease.
-The other great thing about probiotics is that they help with bowel regularity, something that is important to everyone!
+In my last 2 articles, we talked about what probiotics are and whether you should get them from food or supplement form.
+The other great thing about probiotics is that they not only help support your immune system, but they also help with bowel regularity, something that is important to everyone!

 Today our topic is prebiotics, the fuel for probiotics.

 It’s pretty simple!
 Prebiotics feed, or stimulate growth of probiotic bacteria (the good bacteria!).
 They nourish Probiotic bacteria and yeasts so that they stay around in your gut and can grow faster.

 Some experts have argued that consuming prebiotics, rather than probiotics is more practical since taking probiotic bacteria by mouth is more unpredictable in how it can survive in each persons GI tract.
 In contrast, prebiotics are not sensitive to digestive acids or enzymes.

 The criteria for classification as a prebiotic are: